Uplifting Lives through Public Relations

 - The accelerating shift to digital media as modern technology continues to change the way we communicate;

 - The pressure for truthful, more compelling content as fake news threatens how people perceive both brands and media.

 Now, Doris notes the following initiatives:

-- PRworks has worked with Globe Telecom since 2012 on a novel project known as GMEA or the Globe Media Excellence Awards.
+- PRWorks has worked with Globe Telecom since 2012 on a novel strategic project known as GMEA or the Globe Media Excellence Awards.
 This year, GMEA has shifted.
 It now pursues a digital journey with Vis-Min media.
 This GMEA move strengthens relations with both mainstream media and the fast-growing number of influencers.

-- In the past years, PRworks worked on an internal media relations database and registration app.
+- In the past years, PRWorks worked on an internal media relations database and registration app.
 This project should realize a digital experience for journalists and influencers during PRworks-assisted events.